GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Really, I'm not out to destroy Microsoft.
-That will just be a completely unintentional side effect.
+> ### See, you not only have to be a good coder to create a system like Linux, you have to be a sneaky bastard too ;-)
 >
 > ~ *Linus Torvalds*